avdpunks/DaaS-MasterClass/Solutionguide/AVD/03-AVD-FSLogix.md

 > Note: To use SMB protocol with this share, you need to check if you can communicate over port 445.
 [Script for Windows Client](https://github.com/Azure-Samples/azure-files-samples/tree/master/AzFileDiagnostics/Windows)

 When the file share is created, navigate to File shares in your Storage account.
-Beneath File share settings, click on **Active directory: Not configured**.
+Beneath File share settings, click on **Identity-based access: Not configured**.
 We need to enable Identity-based access for the file share in this storage account.

 ![Create Storage account](../../Images/SolutionGuide/AVD/03-FSLogix_create-storage-account-6.png)